Treborace213/txt2quizpdf/README.md

 ```

 The PDF will be saved in the current working directory with the same file name as the input file.
+The title on the page will also have the same text as the input file name.

 ### Input Format
 - `!` → A subtitle